mathworks/awesome-matlab-students/README.md

 **Host an Engaging MATLAB or Simulink Workshop for Your Student Society or Club!**

 If you're part of a student society or club and want to organize an exciting MATLAB or Simulink workshop, we've got you covered!
-Discover how you can host a captivating MATLAB Onramp Party or a thrilling Cody competition using the valuable resources provided below.
+Discover how you can host a MATLAB Onramp Party or a Cody competition using the resources provided below.

 Please note that while MathWorks cannot offer financial support or prizes for these events, we're here to assist you in creating an unforgettable learning experience for your participants.